Ringo's 1964 Ludwig Downbeat "Ed Sullivan" Kit

 Photo: Scott Robert Ritchie

 Filming for the movie A Hard Day’s Night was scheduled beginning on March 2, 1964.
-It was decided that a second Ludwig drum kit (identical to what Ringo was using) be purchased while the Beatles were in the US.
+It was decided that a second Ludwig oyster black pearl Downbeat drum kit (identical to what Ringo was using) would be obtained while the Beatles were in the US on their first visit.
 The thought was to have one drum kit on the movie set for filming while the other was used for performances and in the recording studio.
-This drum kit was purchased from the Ludwig Drum Company through Drum City in London with instructions to deliver to Manny’s Music Store, West 48th Street in Midtown Manhattan.
+This drum kit order was placed by Brian Epstein through Drum City in London.
+Instructions were to have the kit delivered to Manny’s Music Store, West 48th Street in Midtown Manhattan.
 Ringo travelled bringing his 1963 Jazz Festival snare drum, his cymbals and a new Beatles drop-T logo bass drumhead.
 The kit was delivered to CBS-TV Studio 50 in time for the Sunday morning, February 9th dress rehearsal.
-For some unknown reason, there wasn’t enough time to install the Beatles logo head.
+For some unknown reason, there wasn’t enough time to install the Beatles logo head before the morning rehearsal.

 Notice that the tom was installed upside down.
 For those unaware, the baseball bat muffler (circled in red) should be on the top side of the drum, not the bottom.
 Theories include Mal Evans making an honest mistake or it is possible at regulations may have required a stagehand to assemble the kit.
 Once the top head was marked from being hit, it was kept in the same position for all performances.